Introduction

 • Host: www.projekt-b.com — Apache and TYPO3 use this header for domain matching

-• Accept-Language: Browser language preference (TYPO3 can react to this)
+• Accept-Language: the browser's language preference (TYPO3 can respond to it)

-• Accept-Encoding: Server can compress the response (gzip)
+• Accept-Encoding: lets the server compress the response (gzip)

 Troubleshooting: Common Errors